Kathryn Morris

-Early and personal life
+Early life and education

-Kathryn Susan Morris was born on January 28, 1969 in Cincinnati, Ohio.
+Morris was born in Cincinnati, Ohio.
 She grew up Christian in Windsor Locks, Connecticut, with her parents, Stanley, a Bible scholar, and Joyce, an insurance agent, and five siblings before moving away.
 From age 6 to 17, Morris and her family traveled the southern 'Bible Belt' as a gospel group called 'The Morris Code'.
 The group was mainly made up of Morris's father and three (out of five) of her siblings.

-She attended two colleges in the Philadelphia tri-state area, Northeastern Christian Junior College and Temple University.
+She graduated from Enrico Fermi High School and, while there, attended the summer program at Wesleyan University's Center for Creative Youth.
 After studying theatre in high school, she was involved in a hit-and-run collision while on her way to her first acting gig, a Japanese music video based on the musical Grease.
 She still made it to the gig and that's when she knew she was going to be an actress.
+She attended two colleges in the Philadelphia metropolitan area, Northeastern Christian Junior College and Temple University, leaving Temple before graduating and moving to San Francisco.